ccuqme/swarofi-updater/README.md

 5. Reload your Waybar configuration (By reloading Sway)

-Now you should see the update notifications in your Waybar and be able to run the RPM-OSTree updater script.
+Now you should see the update notifications in your Waybar when there is updates available.
+It should not show when there is 0 updates.

 ## Customization
 ### Rofi Appearance